lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[A4\] McGeoch, J. E. M., & McGeoch, M. W. (2022). '[**Chiral 480 nm absorption in the hemoglycin space polymer: a possible link to replication**](https://doi.org/10.1038/s41598-022-21043-4)', *Scientific reports*, 12(1), 16198. doi:10.1038/s41598-022-21043-4.

 >An abiotic polypeptide has been detected identically in 6 different meteorites that landed on Earth, originally misidentified as 'hemolithin'.
-Hemoglycin contains glycine (the simplest amino acid) and hydroxyglycine (an abiotic, chiral amino acid) residues, and these were enantioenriched towards the D enantiomer (rather than L).
+Hemoglycin contains glycine (the simplest amino acid) and hydroxyglycine (an abiotic, chiral amino acid) residues, and these were enantioenriched towards the D enantiomer.
 The residues formed a beta-pleated sheet and the terminal residues were bonded to iron(II) centres.
 Template self-replication by hydrogen bonding is proposed as the cause for the commonality between multiple meteorites.
 Hemoglycin has also been found in the sea foams which collect cosmic dust infall, with isotopic abundances indicating extraterrestrial origin.

 \[A5\] McCoy, T. J., Russell, S. S., Zega, T. J. *et al.* (2025). '[**An evaporite sequence from ancient brine recorded in Bennu samples**](https://www.nature.com/articles/s41586-024-08495-6)', *Nature* 637, 1072–1077. doi:10.1038/s41586-024-08495-6.